-Kushinagar International Airport opened in 2021 to serve Buddhist pilgrims, but it has had very little traffic — scheduled commercial flights stopped in late 2023 and the terminal has been largely idle since, with only occasional charter activity.
-No enclosed smoking lounge is listed among its facilities, and there is no airside (post-security) smoking area.
+Kushinagar International Airport opened in 2021 to serve Buddhist pilgrims visiting the Mahaparinirvana site; it has had very little traffic — scheduled commercial flights stopped in late 2023 and the terminal has been largely idle since, apart from occasional charter and pilgrimage movements.
+Airlines have since announced plans to restart Delhi connections and add UDAN regional routes, so check current schedules before you travel.
+The compact terminal lists no enclosed smoking lounge among its facilities, and there is no airside (post-security) smoking zone.

 Where to smoke